sherzodcode/diary-API/readme.txt

 Today is Sunday.
 Rest day actually.
 But i had rest enough Alhamdulillah , and i need to push myself.
 I only finished with icons in HBS project.
 That's a bad news.
 But now i'll try my best to improve it.
+Ok i added Title to HBS project and Made some Improvements in the code.
+But i have couple of little problems.
+First i tought <a> Tag sends GET request in deafult.
+But it doesn't send that.
+Now i need to figure out how to send GET request with <a> tag or change it wiyh form button

 ////////